akshay-not-a-bot/outside/README.md

 ## Project Structure

-### `project.py`
+### `main.py`

 This is the main entry point of the application.
 It must be executed to run the WeatherApp.
-The required `main()` function is defined at the top level along with 3 other functions to meet CS50’s project requirements.
+The required `main()` function is defined at the top level along with other functions.
 However, all of the functionality is handled in supporting modules not in this file.

 ### `weather_api.py`